ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

-The following example creates a ping subscription called `mypingevent` that attaches to an existing app called `myapp` that is triggered every 2 minutes.
+The following example creates a ping subscription that is called `mypingevent` that forwards a ping event to an app that is called `myapp` every 2 minutes.

 ```
 ibmcloud ce subscription ping create --name mypingevent --destination myapp --schedule '*/2 * * * *'